rxweb/rxweb.io/docs/reactive-form-validators/validation-decorators/email.md

 # Complete Email Example

-This Complete Email example which includes all the EmailConfig properties will fulfil the requirement of scenarios 1, 2 and 3.
+This Complete Email example includes all the EmailConfig properties will fulfil the requirement of scenarios 1, 2 and 3.

 <div component="app-tabs" key="complete"></div>